iza-institute-of-labor-economics/gettsim/docs/geps/gep-01.md

 - `p_id`: person identifier
 - `sn_id`: Steuernummer (same for spouses filing taxes jointly, not the same as the Germany-wide Steuer-ID)
-- `vg_id`: Haushalt, the relevant unit for Wohngeld. `vg` derives from Verantwortungs- und Einstehensgemeinschaft.
-Encompasses more people than the Bedarfsgemeinschaft (e.g., possibly more than 2 generations). *(might be misnomer)* Currently also used in SGB XII.
+- `hh_id`: Haushalt, the relevant unit for Wohngeld.
+Encompasses more people than the Bedarfsgemeinschaft (e.g., possibly more than 2 generations).
 - `fg_id`: Familiengemeinschaft.
 Maximum of two generations, the relevant unit for Bürgergeld / Arbeitslosengeld 2.
 Another way to think about this is the potential Bedarfsgemeinschaft before making checks for whether children have enough income fend for themselves.
-Subset of `vg`.
+Subset of `hh`.
 - `bg_id`: Bedarfsgemeinschaft, i.e., Familiengemeinschaft plus for whether children
   have enough income to fend for themselves.
 Subset of `fg_id`.